NEW RULES, NEW PLAYERS, AND NEW RISKS

 Environment Good and Service

-There is work in Alberta on a payment for a biodiversity index scheme.
-The project bundles both private rights and public rights into an index.
+An industry organization is working in Alberta on a payment for a biodiversity index scheme.
+The project bundles private and public rights into an index.

 The buyer pays to maintain or improve a biodiversity index based on the available information.